nanakordie4/operating-room-assistance-/README.md

 In order to complete this experiment you must have a lease for a Raspberry Pi 4.
 By accessing [GUI for CHI@Edge](https://chi.edge.chameleoncloud.org/project/container/containers), there you can obtain a lease for a Raspberry Pi 4.
 Once you are sure you have a lease, you can run the [Edge- CPU experiment](https://github.com/teaching-on-testbeds/edge-cpu-inference/) on a Chameleon Jupyter environment.

 Using the provided model_quant_updated.tflite , our machine learning model, and the label.txt file upload them to the image_model folder within the Jupyter environement.
-Also include the all test images provided into that same folder.
+Also include  all ten test images provided in the image folder.
 The experiement should run pretty smoothly!
 Be sure to run each cell one at a time and fill in the required information.
 When prompted to fill the lease ID and project ID, the specfic number on the top left handside of CHI@Edge, refer back to the [GUI for CHI@Edge](https://chi.edge.chameleoncloud.org/project/container/containers)

 ### Measure inference time at CHI@Edge

 When finding out the inference time for a particular model it's important the path used in the code is correct.
 If a file, folder, and or model is spelled incorrectly the experiement won't work.
 When you reach line 36 it should mirror something similar to this:

+< from IPython.display import Image
+Image('image_model/1.jpg') >

+We want the model to know exacty what image to run first.
+Trigger Warning for those who are squeamish.
+The image should pop within the experiment.
+Then next line 41 should look like this:

-<result = container.execute(my_container.uuid, 'python /root/image_model/model.py --model model_200_quant_updated.tflite --label labels.txt --image 1.jpg ')
+< result = container.execute(my_container.uuid, 'python /root/image_model/model.py --model model_200_quant_updated.tflite --label labels.txt --image 1.jpg ')
-print(result['output'])>
+print(result['output']) >

-Repeat line 36 for all ten test images.
+If done correctly, you should get your predictions once you run line 41.
+Repeat line 36 and 41 for all ten test images.
 Be sure to change the image name or you will be testing the same image multiple times.
 Once you excute all the test for the basic edge device you can restart the experiment this time using the other model called model_quant_updated_edgetpu.tflite for the faster edge device.
-Make sure to record all 20 inference times!
+Make sure to record all the inference times!

 ### Set up resources at CHI@UC